Learning to Reconstruct Quirky Tracks: Modeling

-To assess the track reconstruction performance, we assume a few different simplified detector configurations for an LHC-style detector.
-The simplest is an 8-layer configuration with 4 tracking layers in the inner detector between $r=3.1$ cm and $r=12.25$ cm and 4 layers in the outer detector, between $r=29.9$ cm and $r=100$ cm.
-In a second configuration, we consider a configuration where there are 25 tracking layers equally spaced between $r=3.1$ cm and $r=53$ cm.
+To assess the track reconstruction performance, we assume two simplified detector configurations for an LHC-style detector.
+The simplest is an 8-layer~\cite{Knapen:2017kly} configuration with 4 tracking layers in the inner detector between $r=3.1$ cm and $r=12.25$ cm covering $|z|<40~{\rm cm}$ and 4 layers in the outer detector, between $r=29.9$ cm and $r=100$ cm, covering $|z|<75~{\rm cm}$.
+In a second configuration, we consider a configuration where there are 25 tracking layers between $r=3.1$ cm and $r=53$ cm with the same $z$-range as the 8 -layer detector.
 We calculate particle trajectories and their intersection with a detector layer is recorded as a hit.
-No noise hits are included in these first studies, though hit-location uncertainties and pileup impact are assessed.
+No noise hits are included in these first studies, though hit-location uncertainties are assessed in \secref{Sec:Uncertainty}.

 Figure~\ref{fig:quirkexample} shows selected examples of quirk trajectories for $\Lambda = 100, 500, 1000$ eV (top row) and $m_Q$ = 500 GeV, 1 TeV, 5 TeV.
 The oscillation length depends strongly on the mass and $\Lambda$, as expected from Eq~\ref{eq:dcm}.
 As quirks become heavier, they naturally receive less kinetic energy which results in smaller oscillation lengths.
 For heavy quirks with large $\Lambda$, the oscillations can be quite rapid.
 Both very long and very short oscillation lengths are similar enough to traditional helical tracks that standard algorithms can have reasonable efficiency.
-The focus of this work is on the intermediate regime, where $d$ is approximately a few centimeters, making strikingly non-helical tracks.
+The focus of this work is on the intermediate regime, where the quirk separation is approximately a few centimeters, making strikingly non-helical tracks.

 For the production of background tracks arising from the associated jet production, we collect all stable charged particles on the detector length scale ($e^\pm,\mu^\pm,\pi^\pm,K^\pm$) with $p_\textrm{T}>$100 MeV and $|\eta|<2.5$ from Pythia.
 We model their propagation through the detector as charged particles in a magnetic field, neglecting matter interactions.
 We find that background tracks contribute many more hits as compared to quirks.
 For $m_Q\lesssim{\rm TeV}$ we find that background hits outnumber quirk hits by a factor of ${\cal O}(100)$, with lighter quirks being more outnumbered by background than heavier quirks with the same $\Lambda$.
 For the heaviest quirks we consider, $m_Q~=~5~{\rm TeV}$ which is nearly at the kinematic threshold, there is significantly less energy available for background particles resulting in comparatively fewer background tracks, although background still dominates by a factor of ${\approx}20$.